 Don’t see your insurance company listed?

 You can also download a template letter that you can customize and send to your specific insurer.
 On most insurance company websites, you can find a ‘contact us’ page or a similar page with directions on where to send your letter.

-For example, Blue Cross Blue Shield Florida has taken significant positive steps on these policies.
+For example, UnitedHealthcare recently announced it will extend the pharmacy discounts it receives – including for insulin – to millions of its members.
+Blue Cross Blue Shield Florida has also taken significant positive steps on these policies.
 They offer zero cost-sharing for insulin pumps and pump supplies for those under age 65 and their brand drugs for diabetics are half the cost of other brands in the same tier of their formulary.
 They also make sure that insulin is on their preventive medicine list in all individual and small group plans.
 JDRF is interested to hear from other insurance companies on their policies around insulin affordability — please contact us.

 **Emblem considers upgrades to the 670G artificial pancreas system on a case-by-case basis.